jiaojiaoguan/GOPhage/README.md

       python get_esm_embedding.py --plm esm2-12

 #### Step3.
-Preparing the input files for PhaGO model including the protein names and the sequence embedding.
+Preparing the input files for GOPhage model including the protein names and the sequence embedding.

-      python prepare_PhaGO_input.py
+      python prepare_GOPhage_input.py
                     --plm The name of PLM model (esm2-12 or esm2-33)

 #### Example.

-      python prepare_PhaGO_input.py --plm esm2-12
+      python prepare_GOPhage_input.py --plm esm2-12

 #### Step4.
-Run PhaGO model and output the final prediction combined with DiamondScore.
+Run GOPhage model and output the final prediction combined with DiamondScore.

-      python PhaGO.py
+      python GOPhage.py
                        --plm The name of PLM model (esm2-12 or esm2-33) --ont The ontology including BP, CC and MF --batch_size The batch size for the input --cutoff  Set the cutoff for output the prediction score.

 #### Example.
-      python PhaGO.py --plm esm2-12 --ont BP --cutoff 0.2
+      python GOPhage.py --plm esm2-12 --ont BP --cutoff 0.2

 ### Output

-If you use the esm2-12 model, the prediction will be written in BP_phago_base_plus_prediction_labels.csv.
+If you use the esm2-12 model, the prediction will be written in BP_GOPhage_base_plus_prediction_labels.csv.
-If you use the esm2-33 model, the prediction will be written in BP_phago_large_plus_prediction_labels.csv.
+If you use the esm2-33 model, the prediction will be written in BP_GOPhage_large_plus_prediction_labels.csv.
 The CSV file has three columns: Proteins, GO term, and score.